4Quant/COPD-staging/README.md

 ## Overview

-This Project is for quantitative study of COPD (Chronic-Obstructive-Pulmonary-Disease).
-The current version is limited to imaging-based quantitative values derived from x-ray CT (Computer Tomography) images with the lungs completely contained within the volume of study.
-Images will be DICOMs with proper calibration to Hensfield Units (HU)  (a standard of density to x-ray measurements).

-Images obtained from all sources, are first Anonymized (using an open source) ImageJ plugin (Anonymize_IJ_DICOM), and packed into a single .tif file per CT study  ("study" radiology logo for= 1 patient/1 date/1 sitting).

-Critical to all quantification values is to first Segment the lungs from the images.
-The USB_LungSegment is the workhorse of this segmentation.
-It is an ImageJ PluginFilter which segment's the lungs from a multi-slice CT .tif file.
-All voxels determined to contain lung parenchyma are left unchanged by the plugin, but voxels considered non-lung are masked to a value well out of CT tissue range (>1000 of bone) so that such non-lung items are not included in quantitative algorithms (discussed below).

-USB_SemiAutoLungSegment is a utility ImageJ PluginFilter for performing lung segmentation with the help of a human observer.
-It is intended as support for testing USB_LungSegment results.
+Chronic-Obstructive-Pulmonary-Disease (COPD in English or BPCO in Italian) is a chronic disorder which effects millions of individuals world wide.
+It is typically, although not exclusively, a disease of older adults and is primarily attributed to chronic exposure to lung irritating substances contained in cigarette smoke and air pollution.
+One technique for measuring the extent of lung damage in COPD is via quantitative values calculated from Computer Tomography (CT) imaging of patients.
+Two particularly established quantities are: PD15 and LAA-950 (see paper for details).[Dirksen et al., Exploring the role of CT densitometry: a randomised study of augmentation therapy Eur Respir J 2009; 33: 1345–1353 and Chapman et al., Intravenous augmentation treatment and lung density in severe α1 antitrypsin deficiency (RAPID): a randomised, double- blind, placebo-controlled trial.
+Lancet 2015; 386: 360–68]

+This Project contains some simple ImageJ based tools for the quantitative study of COPD and was developed at the Department of Radiology of University Hospital of Basel, Switzerland.
+The process in using this requires that CT data be exported from a radiology PACS in standard DICOM format.
+These files can then be anonymized and stored as .tif files for convenience.
+The following requirements must be followed:

+* Images contain a proper header for specifying spacial and density calibration, and such density calibration is in Hounsfield Units (HU).
+For convenience, DICOM image sequences can be stored in .tif file using ImageJ which maintains the necessary calibration header in doing so.
+* CT Volume must include complete thorax including complete lungs and at least one cm of surrounding tissues.

+There are currently two ImageJ plugins included with this project:

+* COPD_LungSegment
+* COPD_PDxLAAx

+The first (COPD_LungSegment) segments the lungs from surrounding tissues.
+Output is the original image with all non-lung voxels set to an out-of-range value beyond bone (HU2048).
+The second (COPD_PDxLAAx) performs the calculation on images which have been segmented.
+The two plugins may be combined in future versions, but the advantage of maintaining these as separate is that it allows better error controls of the intermediate lung segmented process which is still in development.

+Current version of COPD_LungSegment does not exclude the upper airways (trachea and bronchi) from the lung tissue.
+One limitation is that it also includes pockets of air in the digestive system as lung tissue.
+Air-filled cushioning devices surrounding the patient may also be misinterpreted as lung.
+These limitations are  being actively studied and should be resolved in subsequent versions.

-USB_PDx is a quantification ImageJ PluginFilter which requires previously lung-segmented .tif files as input and produces a list of various standard lung quantities.
-Most importantly the Percentile Density at programmable percentiles and the Low Attenuation Area (LAA) also at programmable thresholds.
-Currently, it is programmed to produce PD%15, and LAA-950, which are of the most quoted in the medical literature.
+COPD_PDxLAAx produces a list (in a ResultsTable) of various standard lung quantities.
+Specifically, the Percentile Density at programmable percentiles and the Low Attenuation Area (LAA) also at programmable thresholds.
+Currently, it is programmed to produce PD%15, LAA-850, LAA-900 and LAA-950, which are of the most quoted in the medical literature.
-Results are added to an ImageJ ResultsTable.

-USButil and USBVoxBox are support classes...
+COPD_SemiAutoLungSegment is an outdated utility for performing lung segmentation with minimal user interaction.
+It is left in this project for comparison purposes.